 Walking is an option on nicer days and within the likes of more pedestrian areas like around the West Lake (Hồ Tây).
-But the heat from the sun, flooding on the streets and motorbikes parked on the sidewalk can make it difficult to get around.
+But the heat from the sun, flooding on the streets, and motorbikes parked on the sidewalk can make it difficult to get around.

 Crossing the road can appear near impossible at first.
 However, with some patience, it is possible to navigate yourself past the oncoming traffic to the other side of the road.
-After all, the locals do it everyday.
-It is well worth looking for a bridge or underground passage to cross some of the bigger streets, but in smaller roads like those in Hanoi’s old quarter (Phố cổ Hà Nội), they are very few and far between.
+After all, the locals do it every day.
+It is well worth looking for a bridge or underground passage to cross some of the bigger streets, but on smaller roads like those in Hanoi’s old quarter (Phố cổ Hà Nội), they are very few and far between.
 The key to making it across safely is to move slowly and make eye contact with the oncoming drivers.

-Motorbikes have a lot of control over their vehicles – at least when they are going at a reasonable speed – and so they are able to manoeuvre around you as long as your movements are consistent and well telegraphed to the drivers.
+Motorbikes have a lot of control over their vehicles – at least when they are going at a reasonable speed – and so they are able to maneuver around you as long as your movements are consistent and well telegraphed to the drivers.
 It can help to use hand gestures to signal that you intend to step forward or to let them know that they can go ahead.
 With some time and care, you will be across the street in no time.

 The motorbike or scooter is synonymous with Vietnam.
 It seems that everyone owns one, and understandable so.
 Between the constant traffic and small alleyways, motorbikes are a much quicker and easier transport for people getting around the city.

 There is an abundance of motorbike taxis (xe ôm) throughout the country that can get you where you need to be cheap.
 Tell them where you want to go and you can be on your way.
 Just make sure to agree on a price beforehand as unfortunately a minority of drivers can be a bit tricky and cause you some grief.
 There is also the issue that their English is not the best and so communication can be difficult.